theapplegates/sequoia2/tests/data/examples/README.md

     - NOT imported into the key store.

+- ca-secret.pgp: A key with the user ID <ca@example.org>.

+    - NOT imported into the cert store.

 - bare.pgp: A bare key.

   A bare key is a public key without any components or signatures.